 In a world where being environmentally friendly is becoming increasingly important, resource tracking can help us know more about the things we consume.
-In opaque supply chains, it's not easy to tell if the t-shirt you are wearing was produced using unethical labour practices or if the orange juice you are drinking is organically made.

 The whole point of blockchains is that it’s very hard for someone to fake an entry on them.
 So when you’re trying to figure out, for example, if someone is who they truly say they are, the blockchain can offer a place to store information that can’t be faked.